dataiku/dss-visual-edit/docs/get-started.md

 * Edits would not be instantly reflected in your reporting, as the _edited_ dataset is not updated in real-time.
 You decide when you want this to happen.
 * We recommend creating a **_commit edits_** scenario that builds all that is downstream of the _editlog_ and updates the reporting based on edited data.
 Its execution can be scheduled, or it can be triggered manually.
 If you have a _reset edits_ scenario, add a step at the end to also run the _commit edits_ scenario.
-* If you want to allow end-users to trigger this scenario on their own, you can embed the data editing webapp in a Dashboard to which you will add a Scenario tile (more on this in the next section).
+* If you want to allow end-users to trigger this scenario on their own, you can embed the Visual Edit webapp in a Dashboard to which you will add a Scenario tile (more on this in the next section).
 * Reporting is materialized by a dashboard built from the edited dataset or other datasets downstream.
 This dashboard would be accessed by business users via the web, or it would be scheduled to be converted to a pdf and sent by email via a dedicated scenario.
 We recommend creating an **_update source_** scenario to take into account any changes or additional data from source systems, re-build the dataset used by the webapp, and re-run the _commit edits_ scenario.

 ## Test the webapp with a business user